revolsys/sigdem/README.md

 Grid cells are referenced using gridX in the range 0..gridWidth - 1 and gridY in the range 0..gridHeight - 1.

 Each grid cell contains the elevation (z-coordinate) as a scaled int value.
+NULL values are stored using the value -2<sup>31</sup>

 The map coordinates of each grid cell (x, y) are at the lowest left corner of the grid cell (other DEM formats use the centre).